rekalogika/rekalogika.dev/docs/rekapager/10-seek-method.md

 ```

 This method is slightly less efficient than using SQL Row Values, but it is more
 portable across different database systems.
-It practically works in all cases.
+It works in all cases.
+This is the
-This is the default seek method used by the library.
+default seek method used by the library.

 ## SQL Row Values